 MP3 became a very established format; it used tricks to shrink down any song to the original recording, which is how they were compatible with music players.

-But, soon it took a turn when in 1995, RealAudio and Shoutcast emerged as early web-based streaming services, offering a little bit of radio-like experience.
+But, soon, it took a turn when, in 1995, RealAudio and Shoutcast emerged as early web-based streaming services, offering a little bit of a radio-like experience.

 • Pioneering Days (Late 1990s)